bsv-blockchain/gitbook-bsv-code-academy/learning-paths/beginner/wallet-client-integration/README.md

   const errorMessages: Record<string, string> = {
     'USER_REJECTED': 'You cancelled the request',
     'INSUFFICIENT_FUNDS': 'Insufficient balance in your wallet',
     'WALLET_NOT_FOUND': 'MetaNet Desktop Wallet not installed.
-Please install it from fast.brc.dev', 'WALLET_LOCKED': 'Please unlock your wallet and try again', 'NETWORK_ERROR': 'Network error.
+Please install it from desktop.bsvb.tech', 'WALLET_LOCKED': 'Please unlock your wallet and try again', 'NETWORK_ERROR': 'Network error.
 Please check your connection and try again', 'INVALID_OUTPUT': 'Invalid transaction format',